What is vCPU ?

 How many vCPU’s can I use on my Virtual Machine (VM)?

-A VM can use up to 4 vCPUs under VMware’s standard ESX host license, and up to 8 vCPUs on the Enterprise edition.
+A VM can use up to 48 vCPUs under VMware’s standard ESX host license and the Enterprise edition.
 The number of vCPUs assigned to your server depends on the amount of load the VM will be under.

 What is the equivalent of 1vCPU in physical CPU terms?